Effects of Hurricane Wilma in Florida: Collier County

 The storm lashed the small community of Chokoloskee with a storm surge about 7 ft in height and strong winds, destroying approximately 200 recreational vehicles.
 Storm surge also inundated nearby Everglades City to a depth around 4 ft, covering the city in mud after waters receded.
 Several docks along the Barron River suffered major impacts.
 The Old Collier County Courthouse experienced enough damage to its roof and foundation to be condemned.
 Mobile homes at Chokoloskee, Everglades City, Immokalee, and Plantation Island received substantial damage.
 At the Ochopee Post Office, the smallest post office in the United States, winds tore shingles off the roof and titled the flagpole to a southwestward angle.
 Marco Island observed an unofficial wind gust of 134 mph, while a storm surge about 7 ft in height lashed the coast.
 Around 80% of residences on the island reported at least minor damage, though a large number suffered major impact and two condominiums became uninhabitable.

 In Naples, the airport suffered extensive damage, including impacts to approximately 100 hangars.
 The storm damaged six major exhibits at the Naples Zoo and the botanical garden, but no animals suffered injuries.
 Nearly 90 high-rise condominiums in coastal Naples also suffered damage, with some floors completely blown out by high winds.
 The storm inflicted two condominiums alone with around $135 million in damage.
-Particularly hard hit was a condo complex on the south shore of Doctors Pass, where 80 units became uninhabitable and the roofs of all 20 buildings requiring replacement.
+At a condo complex on the south shore of Doctors Pass, 80 units became uninhabitable and the roofs of all 20 buildings required replacement.
 Overall, damage to buildings in Naples totaled $150 million.
 A condominium in Pelican Bay also suffered extensive damage.
 In East Naples, Wilma caused extreme and widespread roof damage to numerous homes.